 The first point of call for deciding if co-working or shared office space is for you is to do some research into the different rates and packages that are near to you and then to go and have a look at the spaces and see what they have to offer.
 A gut feeling is key in taking the plunge into the next step of your business journey as you will want to feel that you have that very important decision made.

-To look round the various workspaces at Heywood House come and see our website or get in touch here:
+To look around the various workspaces at Heywood House come and see our website or get in touch here:

 Why not visit us on Social Media?...